-Q: I want to get a Secondary Science Teaching Certificate at NIU what do I do?
+Q: I want to get a Secondary Science Teaching License at NIU what do I do?

 A: Begin by doing the following:

 Go to Program Requirements.
-Click the link that corresponds to the science area you are interested in (Biology, Chemistry, Geology, or Physics) and make sure you understand the requirements.
+Click the link that corresponds to the science area you are interested in (Biology, Chemistry, Environmental Science, Geology/Earth and Space Science, or Physics) and make sure you understand the requirements.
 Then:

 Follow the link: How to Apply